Sultech/simple-taskbar/README.md

 </p>

-Simple Taskbar turns GNOME Shell's native panel into a configurable desktop taskbar.
+Simple Taskbar turns GNOME Shell's native panel into a configurable desktop taskbar and can provide a separate application Dock.
 It keeps GNOME's Activities, clock, calendar, Quick Settings and extension indicators while adding pinned applications, running applications, window previews and an optional Eleven-style Start Menu.

 > Simple Taskbar supports GNOME Shell 48, 49 and 50 only.